 During those four months, my bench press quickly went from 65 pounds up to 135 pounds, and then it shot up to 185 pounds.
 And a couple months after taking those photos, I accomplished my lifetime goal of benching 225 pounds for a set of 5 repetitions.

 Then my bench press stalled for a long time.
 I continued gaining muscle, but I stopped putting as much emphasis on my chest.
 I was already happy with it.
-So I gradually worked my way up to a body weight 195 pounds, trying to work on my arms, back, and legs.
+So I gradually worked my way up to a body weight 195 pounds, trying to build bigger arms, a bigger back, and bigger legs.

 Then research started coming out showing that training our muscles under a deeper stretch was better for stimulating muscle growth.
 I decided to apply that to my bench press, and my numbers started to move up again.
 A year later, I benched 315 pounds for a single, awkward repetition.